Oliver-Lorenz-dev/RNA-seq-workflow-2021/README.md

 Run this command:  `fastqc *fastq.gz -o QC` The `*` flag is a shortcut which allows us to run fastqc on all fastq.gz files within our current directory.
 The `-o` option allows us to direct the output of fastqc into the QC directory we just created.

-You can view the fastqc output files by viewing the following files which are now located in the QC directory: SRR3437051_1_fastqc.html  SRR3437051_2_fastqc.html.
+You can view the fastqc output by viewing the following files which are now located in the QC directory: `SRR3437051_1_fastqc.html` and `SRR3437051_2_fastqc.html`.

+To view the FASTQC reports in a single report, we can use multiqc.

+To run multiqc, use the following command: `multiqc QC`

+This will create a file called `multiqc_report.html` which you can view.

 Running fastp
 ----------------------